 - 3.2.1.
-A member of staff and/or their representation should request additional support if this is required.
+You and/or your representation should request additional support if this is required.
 For example, the provision of a support worker with knowledge of a member of staff's disability, a support worker to assist with a neurodiverse condition or practical support for wheelchair/mobility access.
 If the need arises the Case Manager will determine the reasonableness of the additional support requested. - 3.2.2.
-You must notify the investigating officer if you or your representative requires any additional support during the process as soon as possible. - 3.2.3.
-A Contact Officer will be nominated to support you for the duration of the investigation if an individual is suspended under this procedure.
+You must notify the Case Manager if you or your representative requires any additional support during the process as soon as possible. - 3.2.3.
+A Contact Officer will be nominated to support you for the duration of the investigation if you are suspended under this procedure.
 Refer to Role of Contact Officer guidance for further information. - 3.2.4.
-The role of the Contact Officer is to provide a link between you and the Service for the duration of the investigation and to direct any queries and/or concerns you may have to the appropriate person.
+The role of the Contact Officer is to provide a link between you and the Service for the duration of the investigation and to direct any queries and/or concerns you may have to the appropriate person. - 3.2.5.
+A Welfare Officer will be assigned to support you with any welfare concerns and to ensure continued support throughout the disciplinary proceedings.